Why Your Google Shopping Ads Are Not Showing

 Bid Adjustments Not High Enough

-If you are still having issues with your products and need help – contact me.
+If you are still having issues and aren’t sure why your Google ads are not showing and need help – contact me.